zenq-tw/wh3_db_reader/CONTRIBUTING.md

 4. go to the game db address in the `ReClass.net` window and look at the common structures and how they are used

-5. (optional) import `ReClass.net` projects from me and / or from `Сpesific` to see what structures we were able to determine in the course of our own study.
+5. (optional) import `ReClass.net` projects from me and / or from `Cpecific` to see what structures we were able to determine in the course of our own study.
 This will help you quickly become familiar with the basic structures